valentin-traen/MySQL-PMM-innodb_cluster_monitoring/README.md

 ### Prerequisites

-* Your Innodb cluster must use hostname and no ip adress (cluster.addInstance("user@hostname:port"))
+* Your Innodb cluster must use hostnames and not ip adresses (cluster.addInstance("user@hostname:port"))
 * You need the wonderful plugin 'Status Dot' : https://grafana.com/plugins/btplc-status-dot-panel

 ### Installing